Comprehensive Ambulatory Health Services

 two sites on campus, and a counselor provides drop-in consultations at varying sites across campus, including one located at the Larner College of Medicine campus.

-- Services are available Mondays through Fridays, 8:00 a.m. to 4:30 p.m., with appointments available at the Primary Care/Medical Clinic on Saturdays from 9 a.m. to 1 p.m.
+- Services are available Mondays through Fridays, 8:00 a.m. to 4:30 p.m., with appointments available at the Primary Care/Medical Clinic on Saturdays from 9:00 a.m. to 1:00 p.m.
 Urgent care phone consultations are available after hours.
-After hours evening
+After-hours evening

-Students are allowed to miss brief periods of time in order to attend to their medical and dental care without penalty.
-They contact the Associate Dean for Students if they need an exam delay for acute illness.
+- Students are allowed to miss brief periods of time in order to attend to their medical appointments, including mental and dental care, without penalty through the excused absence or exam delay process.
+Refer to instructions for initiating a related request located on the Exams Delay/Excused Absence Requests academic history tab in OASIS.

 - Most services at the UVM Center for Health and Wellbeing (CHWB) are covered by student service fees (the "comprehensive fee").
 These services are either charged to the student's account, or, for those enrolled in the student health insurance,